PX4/PX4-user_guide/en/releases/README.md

 The procedure is:

 1. Agreement on branch out deadline: By consensus during Maintainers call
-2. Publication in social media & mailing list about the branch out deadline: By [Ramon](https://github.com/mrpollo)
+2. Publication in social media & mailing list about the branch out deadline:
-3. Project board with the name for the new release gets created: By [Daniel](https://github.com/dagar)
+3. Project board with the name for the new release gets created:
    1. The board must include a `patch version` field (selectable)
 4. Until the branch out date
    1. All the PR/Issues that a contributor wants to finish before the deadline gets added to the Project Board: By Maintainers & during Maintainers call